commercelayer/contentful-gatsby-demo/README.md

 })
 ```

-Voilà! 😎

 Now we are ready to create our [templates](./src/templates).
-For example we can write the products page:
+For example, the category page one will look like this:

 ```
 // CategoryPage.tsx